Environmental Impacts¶

 - Land Use Change:

-CO₂ from converting natural land to new cropland (charged on
+CO₂ from converting non-agricultural land to new cropland (charged on

 convert_new_land_*links)Soil carbon losses embodied in the cropland LEFs; spared land on existing cropland can generate regrowth credits